What Seneca got wrong about human nature

 Aristotle (384-322 BC) had never considered passivity and conformity as virtues.
 He had known of Socrates and his ideas directly from Plato, who had talked to Socrates extensively, but it would have been anathema to Aristotle to elevate Socrates to an example to initiate.

 Furthermore, Seneca exaggerates the animalistic element in human nature.
-In the 86th Letter to Lucilius, he exhorts us to live in the present moment; that’s something that Socrates must have practised, but with little success.
+Some Letters to Lucilius exhort us to live in the present moment.
+That’s something that Socrates must have practised, but with little success.

 Seneca never grasped that humans are happier when they’re pursuing ambitious, long-term goals.
 It is unrealistic and cruel to expect humans to behave like animals and focus solely on the present, without thinking about the future.